cnoe-io/website/docs/reference-implementation/installations/idpbuilder/how-it-works.md

 This works for accessing the ingress-nginx service from outside the cluster because the service port is exposed as NodePort on the local machine.

 This approach does not work for in-cluster traffic because the address resolves to local loopback interface.
-For example, if ArgoCD wants to access Gitea at `gitea.cnoe.localtest.me`, the address resolves to `127.0.0.1` which is the local loopback address within the node.
+For example, if ArgoCD pod wants to access Gitea at `gitea.cnoe.localtest.me`, the address resolves to `127.0.0.1` which is the local loopback address within the node.
-To ensure ArgoCD can talk to Gitea services, in-cluster DNS must be configured:
+To ensure ArgoCD can talk to Gitea services, in-cluster DNS must be configured like so:

 ```
 rewrite name gitea.cnoe.localtest.me ingress-nginx-controller.ingress-nginx.svc.cluster.local
 ```

-This CoreDNS rewrite rule instructs CoreDNS to resolve requests made for `gitea.cnoe.localtest.me` using adress given by `ingress-nginx-controller.ingress-nginx.svc.cluster.local`
+This CoreDNS rewrite rule instructs CoreDNS to resolve requests made for `gitea.cnoe.localtest.me` using the address given by `ingress-nginx-controller.ingress-nginx.svc.cluster.local`

 ## Core Packages